-Princeton University Dining Services provides a wide variety of foods and a commitment to healthy eating.
+Princeton Campus Dining provides a wide variety of foods and a commitment to healthy eating.
 Our menus provide options for a healthy diet based on the principles of moderation and variety.

 Conscious Cuisine® at Princeton